Annabelle-Metcalfe/south-wales-pottery-club/README.md

 #### Colour Pallette

-I chose to keep the colour palette quite neutral to ensure that none of the elements would be overpowering to the viewer.
+Pottery is a relaxing and slow-paced activity so I chose to keep the colour palette quite neutral to ensure that none of the elements would be overpowering and create a calm aesthetic.

 ![Colour Palette](assets/images/readme-images/colour-palette.png)